jundalisay/spblist/content/en/social/economics/principles/intro/chapter-01.md

 > *We exclude data from 2020 because the pandemic was a natural event that disrupted economies.
 Growth from 2020 would still be growth from a natural disaster and not really a man-made one, as different countries had different lockdown policies.

-The minimum GPD growth after the Financial Crisis should have been 2.9%, and ideally a little under 3.4% which is the average from 1998 to 2008.
+The minimum GDP growth after the Financial Crisis should have been 2.9%, and ideally a little under 3.4% which is the average from 1998 to 2008.
 This is to account for the higher oil prices from 2009.

-This means that the collective desire of humans has not risen, which then contradicts its natural behavior.
+This means that **the collective desire of humans has not risen**, which then contradicts its natural behavior.
 Moreover, you'd expect that the global economy would be booming since oil prices are low at around $45 [September 2015].

 {{< img src="/graphics/econ/oil.jpg" alt="Oil Price Chart" cap="At the time this post was made, oil was around $45.
-As of April 2024, it is nearly double at $81 (Update April 20, 2024" >}}
+As of April 2024, it is nearly double at $81 (Update April 29, 2024" >}}

 Therefore, there must be something artificial that is hindering the natural desires of humans.